videojs/http-streaming/docs/a-walk-through-vhs.md

 If there are no seeks or rendition changes, `chooseNextRequest_` will rely on the `mediaIndex++` strategy.

-If there are seeks or rendition changes, then `chooseNextRequest_` will look at segment timing values via the `SyncController` (created previously in MPC), the current time, and the buffer, to determine what the next segment should be, and what it's start time should be (to position it on the timeline).
+If there are seeks or rendition changes, then `chooseNextRequest_` will look at segment timing values via the `SyncController` (created previously in PC), the current time, and the buffer, to determine what the next segment should be, and what it's start time should be (to position it on the timeline).

 ```mermaid
 flowchart TD